For more information contact:

 - A system that meets the criteria required by federal regulations for government-furnished property and/or purchased equipment.

-The subcontract may include federal flow-down provisions, special terms and conditions, and/or an assurance clause stating that the subcontractor has a system of property control that meets the preceding criteria for equipment and/or government-furnished property.
-A subcontractor may be required to provide the University with a copy of the subcontractor’s federally-approved property control system or business policies and procedures.
+The subcontract/subaward may include flow-down provisions, special terms and conditions, and/or an assurance clause stating that the subcontractor/subawardee has a system of property control that meets the preceding criteria for equipment and/or government-furnished property.
+A subcontractor/subawardee may be required to provide the University with a copy of their federally-approved property control system or business policies and procedures.

-Circular A-21 If the federal agreement does not specifically mention equipment, apply OMB Circular A-21 regulations regarding equipment allowability.
-In general, A-21 states:
+If the federal agreement does not specifically mention equipment, apply Uniform Guidance (2 CFR 200) regulations regarding equipment allowability.
+In general, Uniform Guidance states:

-- General purpose equipment items, (e.g., office equipment, motor vehicles, etc.) are usually not allowable as a direct charge unless approved in advance by the sponsoring agency.
+- General purpose equipment items, (e.g., office equipment, motor vehicles, etc.) are usually not allowable as a direct charge on sponsored projects unless approved in advance by the sponsoring agency.

 - Special purpose equipment items (i.e., equipment used only for research, medical, scientific or other technical activities) are allowable with prior approval from the sponsor.
 (Itemization on an approved proposal budget may constitute prior approval in many cases.
-See Prior Approval below.)
+See Prior Approval.)

-- Expenditures for capital improvements are usually unallowable unless approved in advance by the sponsoring agency.
+- Expenditures for capital improvements are usually not allowable unless approved in advance by the sponsoring agency.

 Equipment Screening by WSU

-WSU units are to screen existing equipment inventories to avoid purchasing unnecessary or duplicative items.
+Prior to procuring or fabricating new equipment, WSU units are to screen existing equipment inventories to avoid purchasing or fabricating unnecessary or duplicative items.

 Screening is recommended at two points in a project’s history: